-A head of platform security at an EU bank sent me a copy of Wiz Academy's "Top AI Security Tools for the Cloud" piece in May.
-It named twelve vendors.
-It did not name Lakera, Robust Intelligence, Hidden Layer, or Mindgard — the four AI-native specialists that compete directly with Wiz's own AI-SPM module.
-He asked whether this was a problem with the piece or with the vendors.
+A head of platform security at an EU bank forwarded me Wiz Academy's "Top AI Security Tools for the Cloud" article in May with a single line above it: "Notice anything?"
+Twelve vendors named.
+Lakera, Robust Intelligence, Hidden Layer, and Mindgard — the four AI-natives that compete head-on with Wiz's AI-SPM module — were not on the list.
+He wanted to know whether the omission was a problem with the article or with the vendors.
 The honest answer is that it is a problem with the genre.
-Vendor-published comparison pieces will never name competitors who threaten the publishing vendor's roadmap; competitor takedowns will never be honest about their own gaps.
+Vendor-published comparison pieces will never name competitors who threaten the publishing vendor's roadmap.
+Competitor takedowns will never be honest about their own gaps.
+The procurement lead reading either one ends up with the wrong shortlist.

-cmdev sells engineering.
+cmdev sells engineering, not vendor licences.
 We do not resell Lakera, Robust Intelligence, Protect AI, Hidden Layer, CalypsoAI, Mindgard, Lasso, Sphynx, Wiz, Palo Alto, Orca, or CrowdStrike.
-We have deployed against most of them, walked away from three because the price bore no relationship to the value, and rebuilt the equivalent of two on open source for clients refusing commercial vendors.
-This is the companion piece to the CSPM honest comparison — same approach, applied to the AI-security category that is now the fastest-moving procurement conversation in security.
+We have deployed against most of them.
+We have walked away from three because the price bore no relationship to the value.
+We have rebuilt the equivalent of two on open source for clients who refused commercial vendors on principle.
+This is the companion piece to the CSPM honest comparison, applied to the AI-security category that is now the fastest-moving procurement conversation in security.

 Key takeaways